segmentio/segment-docs/connections/destinations/amazon-s3/index.md

+---
+redirect_from: '/integrations/amazon-kinesis-firehose'
+---
 ## Getting Started

-The Amazon S3 destination puts the raw logs of the data we're receiving into your S3 bucket, encrypted, no matter what region the bucket is in.
+The Amazon S3 destination puts the raw logs of the data Segment receives into your S3 bucket, encrypted, no matter what region the bucket is in.

 **Note:** The data is copied into your bucket every hour around the :40 minute mark.
 You may see multiple files over a period of time depending on how much data is copied.